The 2020 Vodacom Durban July will be run ‘behind closed doors’ at Hollywoodbets Greyville Racecourse on Saturday 25 July.

 Fashionistas, fillies and financiers were under equal pressure to show their finest form.
-The day has grown well beyond horse racing, being or backing a winner can mean one of so many things.
+The day has grown well beyond horse racing.
+Being or backing a winner can mean so many things.
 But how does a Durban July virgin make the big decisions on this important day?

-Since 1897, when a field of seven horses ran for a grand prize of 500 sovereigns, until today when 18 horses will compete for a total purse of R3.5 million, “The July” has has been held on the first Saturday in July, except for during 2010 when it was moved to the last weekend in July to make way for the Soccer World Cup, which was apparently another sporting event.
+Since 1897, when a field of seven horses ran for a grand prize of 500 sovereigns, until today when 18 horses will compete for a total purse of R3.5 million, “The July” has has been held on the first Saturday in July, except for during 2010 when it was moved to the last weekend in July to make way for the Soccer World Cup (apparently another important sporting event).

 Looking at the final field for today’s main race, the 7th, one might fancy one of the reserve runners, Mac De Lago just to hear the commentator grappling with that one (.. while not wishing bad fortune on anyone of course).